rwaldron/tc39-notes/es8/2017-03/mar-21.md

 BT: We actually have final [spec text](https://mathiasbynens.github.io/es-regexp-dotall-flag/).
 You'll find changes to flags, adding the `dotAll` property and the various other changes that need to happen.

-SD: does it need to go up with the Unicode changes?
+SD: Does it need to go up with the Unicode changes?

-WH: it's orthogonal to Unicode.
+WH: It's orthogonal to Unicode.
 See above "character" definition

 AWB: Is there a reason this can't be stage 3?